sebabrata-mukherjee/sebabrata-mukherjee.github.io/openpositions.md

 <br/><br/>

 **IISc invites applications from motivated individuals with an established record of high-quality research for the newly created IISc Post-Doctoral Fellowships (IPDF).
-Overseas Citizens of India (OCI) and foreign nationals are also eligible to apply.**
+Overseas Citizens of India (OCI) and foreign nationals are also eligible to apply.** <a href="https://iisc.ac.in/careers/post-doctoral-fellowship/" target="_blank">Link</a>

 <br/>